 Practicing with Netflix

 I was reflecting on a practice that we can do whenever we watch a movie.
 Since most of us watch movies regularly anyways, it would make sense to integrate our spiritual practice into this process for extra benefits.
 So I came up with the simple exercise that will teach you a whole lot about awareness, fabrication, attachment and letting go.
-So get your popcorn ready, cross your legs, sit comfortably, open your eyes and choose your movie.
+So get your popcorn ready, cross your legs, sit comfortably in your meditation posture (or relax in your favorite armchair), open your eyes and choose your movie.

 One benefit of this exercise is to show you how easy it is to loose yourself in something.
 It will clearly reveal the mechanics of “loosing yourself” and “waking up” spiritually.
 The practice in itself is really simple: While watching the movie, stay aware of the sensations that your body causes.
 Remember that “simple” doesn’t mean “easy”.
 This exercise is about watching the movie with your whole body/being.
 It’s about staying awake rather than completely loosing yourself in the content.
 You are watching the movie from the high ranks of awareness – staying centered is key.
 There should be a sense of “knowing that you watch a movie” most of the time.